jfbenckhuijsen/node-cloud-functions/README.md

 processes, etc.).
 Backend Service modules are triggered in an asynchronous manner by their callers.

-#### General API of the CloudFunctions API object
+#### General API of the CloudServant API object

-The CloudFunctions object has the following API:
+The CloudServant object has the following API:

 | Field | Explanation |
 |-------|-------------|